Aumann's Agreement Theorem and Its Discontents

 * * *

 There's a rough analogy between quantum physics and Aumann's Agreement Theorem.
 It's not a perfect analogy, but I hope it will help me clarify my position on the theorem.
 I don't dispute the mathematical argument at its center - the math seems solid to me.
 But I dispute how to interpret this math, or, better put, I want to demonstrate that more than one interpretation of the math is possible, and I very strenuously insist that, quite often, people take the consequences of this argument far further than the math can support.
 People take Aumann's theorem to mean that two people cannot agree to disagree, which is, of course, obviously, patently untrue: people agree to disagree all the time.
 It has, in fact, happened to me twice today.
 Sadly, this faulty interpretation of Aumann's theorem begins with Robert Aumann himself, who unfortunately and unhelpfully titled his 1976 paper "Agreeing to Disagree".
 I suspect that Aumann gave it this title provocatively, and perhaps even a bit tongue-in-cheek.
-But ever since, people have been saying that it has been "proven" that is impossible that two people cannot agree to disagree.
+But ever since, people have been saying that it has been "proven" that is impossible for two people to agree to disagree.
 If you push someone on it, they may admit that yes, of course people sometimes agree to disagree, but really they shouldn't - which is interesting.
-It shows a hidden moral normative dimension to their supposedly purely logical and mathematical argument.
+It shows that there's a hidden moral, normative dimension to what they themselves believe to be a purely logical and mathematical argument.

 Comments